 A spreadsheet

-Using a spreadsheet as an asset management tool is always the path of least resistance.
+Using a spreadsheet as an asset management tool is often the most straightforward approach.
 Creating and sharing a spreadsheet with as many users as needed incurs no incremental cost.

 However, for many of the same reasons that spreadsheets have limitations for functions like CRM and accounting, a spreadsheet is not the ideal management tool.